marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 #### Reservations

-This is an advance reservation only event.
+This is an advance reservation-only event.
 To reserve your spot now, send an email to [2014 Reunion Committee](mailto:maryland2014@fggconitsha.com).

 #### Ticket Price
 * Adults: $59.79